CALL FOR APPLICATIONS: 2020 ASIA FELLOWS

-We are pleased to announce a Call for Applications for early-career scholars who would like to participate in the 2020 APSA Asia Pacific Workshop.
+We continue to invite applications from early-career scholars who would like to participate in the next APSA Asia Pacific Workshop.
 The program is an opportunity to connect with scholars from across East and Southeast Asia and advance research related to the study of contentious politics in Asia.
 The workshop is part of a multi-year effort to support political science research among early-career scholars in East and Southeast Asia, and to strengthen research networks linking Asian scholars with colleagues overseas.

-The deadline for applications is Saturday, March 14, 2020.
+The deadline for applications has been extended to Saturday, August 15, 2020.
 See the Call for Applications.pdf.

 The workshop is intended for PhD students and post-doctoral fellows in political science, international relations, and other social science disciplines who are citizens of countries in East and Southeast Asia, especially those who are currently based at universities or research institutes in the region (defined as Brunei, Cambodia, China, Timor-Leste, Indonesia, Japan, Laos, Malaysia, Myanmar, the Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam).
 We also welcome applications from citizens of countries outside the region or who are currently based at universities or research institutes in the United States.

 Scholars should apply with a manuscript or research project in progress that they will present at the workshop.
 Professional fluency in English is required.
 Applications from scholars working on topics related to the workshop theme (as described below) are especially encouraged.